 Introduction to Drug Safety

-This module provides a foundation of knowledge required to work day-to-day in clinical safety and pharmacovigilance.
-It provides information on the legal basis for safety reporting, including a historical perspective; basic definitions and tools; the mechanics of drug safety and pharmacovigilance; reference safety information provided by the Investigator’s Brochure and postmarketing labeling; and evaluation of seriousness, expectedness, and causality of adverse events.
+The Introduction to Drug Safety eLearning module provides a foundation of knowledge required to work day-to-day in clinical safety and pharmacovigilance.
+This module provides information on the legal basis for safety reporting, including a historical perspective; basic definitions and tools; the mechanics of drug safety and pharmacovigilance; reference safety information provided by the Investigator’s Brochure and post-marketing labeling; and evaluation of seriousness, expectedness, and causality.